-Figure 3: Simulated ISCCP, MODIS, and MISR clout top pressure (height) histograms for the Tropical Warm Pool region.
+Figure 3: Simulated ISCCP cloud top pressure and MISR cloud top height histograms for the Tropical Warm Pool region.

 The sensitivities identifed in this section motivate improvements to the treatment of subgrid variability and overlap for use in COSP.

+4 Proposed work

+4.1 Evaluation of simulated satellite-observable cloud properties from COSP

-3.2 Improving treatment of cloud and precipitation overlap and subgrid scale variability
+4.2 Improving treatment of cloud and precipitation overlap and subgrid scale variability

 Räisänen et al. (2004) present the details of a scheme that can generate cloudy subcolumns with more flexible occurrence overlap and variable in-cloud condensate.
 Their scheme allows for overlap that is a combination of maximum and random (e.g. Hogan and Illingworth, 2000), which has been demonstrated to better fit both observations and high resoluation model simulations than simple maximum-random overlap (Hogan and Illingworth, 2000; Mace and Benson-Troth, 2002; Pincus et al., 2005; Barker, 2008).
 The weighting between maximum and random overlap is determined by a decorrelation length scale that describes how overlap changes from maximum to random with separation distance.
 Variable in-cloud condensate for subcolums is possible if the probability distribution function (PDF) of condensate can be input to the subcolumn generator.
 The vertical alignment of condensate amount is determined by a separate decorrelation length scale that describes how the rank correlation of condensate amount between layers varies with separation distance.
 Räisänen et al. (2004) demonstrate improvements in radiative fluxes calculated using their improved subcolumn generator by resampling subcolumns from high-resolution model output with decorrelation depths and condensate distribution derived directly from the high-resolution model output.

-Oreopoulos et al. (2012) test the sensitivity of a global climate model to improved subgrid clouds using the Räisänen et al. (2004) generator.
+Oreopoulos et al. (2012) tested the sensitivity of a global climate model to improved subgrid clouds using the Räisänen et al. (2004) generator.
 They derive approximate decorrelation depths that vary with latitude and season from an analysis of CloudSat data (Stephens et al., 2002), and use beta distributions to describe the variability of in-cloud condensate.
 Their results suggest that improvements in radiative fluxes due to implementation of this scheme may be significant, but their simple latitude and seasonal dependence of decorrelation depths are not guaranteed to hold in a changing climate, and parameterization of these quantities in terms of model fields is probably a better approach for operational use in a model intended to aid understanding of the climate system in response to changes.
 Pincus et al. (2005) derive decorrelation depths from cloud resolving model data, and suggest parameterizing these in terms of large-scale fields such as wind shear and convective strength.
 They provide such a parameterization, but limited to a single domain over the ARM SGP site.
 Nonetheless, this is a good start, and this is an attractive avenue for further parameterization of these quantities.
 A major contribution of the present work will be to provide a more comprehensive characterization of the subgrid-scale structure of clouds and precipitation.

-Another promising subgrid method is the Subgrid Importance Latin Hypercube Sampler (SILHS; Larson et al., 2005; Larson and Schanen, 2013), which can generate stochastic subcolumns from an assumed PDF of an arbitrary number of mixing ratios and has been set up to work with the Cloud Layers Unified By Binormals (CLUBB; Golaz et al., 2002) in the development version of CAM5 (Peter Caldwell, personal communication).